cardosorapha/academicpages/_pages/cv.md

 * 2016-2021: Research Assistant, GPRUFS
   * Universidade Federal de Sergipe
   * Performed research on robotic kinematics and dynamics
-  * Member/coordinator of the robot football team
+  * Member/coordinator of the robot football team, involving design of: mechanics, PCBs, firmware, control system, vision software
   * Gave support to new group students in the form of short courses in robotics and electronics

 * Summer 2016: Intern
-  * Illinois Institute of technology
+  * Illinois Institute of Technology
   * Hardware design for drone control
   * Integration with automatic delivery software

-* 2014-2015: Linear Algebra Teaching Assistant
+* 2014-2015: Undergraduate Teaching Assistant (Linear Algebra)
   * Universidade Federal de Sergipe
   * Weekly office hours for student support

-  * Grading acompannying exams
+* 2013-2014: Intern
+  * Universidade Federal de Sergipe
+  * Participated in a project for developing learning kits for microcontrollers
+  * Designed PCBs and firmwares for educational purposes

 Awards